 Personas: Designing for the Right Users

 We are not our users.
 We don’t think like our users think.
 We don’t behave how our users behave.
 This simple assertion is the starting point for the UX process.
 The next step is to find out ‘How’ do they think or behave.
 We do this through user research.
-In a previous post I spoke about the importance of correct methodology in user research.
+In a previous post, we spoke about the importance of correct methodology in user research.
 Carrying out user research is not enough, design teams must do so correctly to gain data that is insightful.
 This idea carries over to how we use and present the research.

 Personas are a tool for organizing and summarizing data gained through research.
 While not the only tool (user profiles, scenarios, or mental models), they’re a pretty popular one.

-Personas allow us to understand the goals, capabilities and context of specific users while still designing for a broader audience.
+Personas allow us to understand the goals, capabilities, and context of specific users while still designing for a broader audience.
 They also present them as a real person rather than anonymous data.
 This helps us develop a degree of empathy with users.
 Design teams are then better able to come up with solutions that meet the needs of specific user groups.

 Personas are particularly useful on projects that have a lot of stakeholders who don’t have contact with end users.
 Having a document that summarizes the needs of target users helps to make sure that all members of the team are on the same page.